mooseberrytech/mooseberrytech.github.io/content/first-post.md

 ```

 ^^ `demo.feature`

 Step 4.
-Create the test that runs the feature and implement the scenario steps.
+Create the test that runs the feature.
+Implement the scenario steps.

 ```python